puppetlabs/puppetlabs-apache/README.md

 To omit the priority prefix in file names, pass a priority of `false`.

+Default: '25'.

 ##### `proxy_dest`

 Specifies the destination address of a [ProxyPass](https://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypass) configuration.

 Default: `undef`.

 ##### `proxy_pass`

 Specifies an array of `path => URI` values for a [ProxyPass](https://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypass) configuration.
-Defaults to `undef`.
-Optionally parameters can be added as an array.
+Optionally, parameters can be added as an array.

+Default: `undef`.

 ``` puppet
 apache::vhost { 'site.name.fdqn':